 - There is less competition here because of the relatively less number of takers for Sanskrit.

 - Sanskrit is a very scoring subject.
 If you have prepared thoroughly, you can score good marks.
 The grammar portions especially are very scoring, and if you prepare thoroughly, you can score maximum marks in them.

 - You don’t have to be a graduate in the Sanskrit language for taking this optional.
 Basic knowledge is sufficient.

 - The whole syllabus can be covered in under 2 months.
 If you are a graduate in the language, you can easily cover it in one month or less.

 - Many things in Sanskrit are formula-based.
 The language is very scientific and systematic.
 This makes it easier than other languages.

 - The questions asked in the exam are also chiefly direct and straight-forward.

 - Revision in this optional does not take a lot of time and can be completed in a few days’ time.

 - Not all the answers in the papers need to be written in Sanskrit.
-Apart from a few questions which are necessarily to be answered in Sanskrit alone, all the other questions can be answered in Hindi, English, or any other medium of language which is the medium selected by the candidate.
+Apart from a few questions which are necessary to be answered in Sanskrit alone, all the other questions can be answered in Hindi, English, or any other medium of a language which is the medium selected by the candidate.

 - Certain concepts which are to be studied under ancient Indian history such as Indian philosophy are covered here.
 The following portions in the Sanskrit syllabus can help you in other GS papers as well, especially in Indian philosophy and ethics papers.